Find a local pick your own farm here!

 Winter Squash U-Pick Orchards in Houston area of Texas in 2024, by county

-Below are the U-Pick orchards and farms for winter squash that we know of in this area.
-Not all areas of any state, nor even every state, have winter squash orchards that are open to the public.
+Not all areas of a state have winter squash farms that are open to the public.
 If you know of any others, please tell us using the add a farm form!

 Remember to always check with the farm's own website or Facebook page before you go - or call or email them if they don't have a website or Facebook page.
 Conditions at the farms and crops can change literally overnight, so if you want to avoid a wasted trip out there - check with the farm directly before you go!
 If I cannot reach them, I DON'T GO!